awsdocs/amazon-s3-developer-guide/doc_source/RESTAuthentication.md

 16. CanonicalizedAmzHeaders = <described below>
 ```

  HMAC\-SHA1 is an algorithm defined by [ RFC 2104 \- Keyed\-Hashing for Message Authentication ](http://www.ietf.org/rfc/rfc2104.txt)\.
 The algorithm takes as input two byte\-strings, a key and a message\.
-For Amazon S3 request authentication, use your AWS secret access key \(`YourSecretAccessKeyID`\) as the key, and the UTF\-8 encoding of the `StringToSign` as the message\.
+For Amazon S3 request authentication, use your AWS secret access key \(`YourSecretAccessKey`\) as the key, and the UTF\-8 encoding of the `StringToSign` as the message\.
 The output of HMAC\-SHA1 is also a byte string, called the digest\.
 The `Signature` request parameter is constructed by Base64 encoding this digest\.

 ## Request Canonicalization for Signing<a name="RESTAuthenticationRequestCanonicalization"></a>